dccc-rg/dccc-rg.github.io/README.md

 # Project 3

-## Building Feminist Safe Spaces: Moderation Practices as Boundary Setting in Douban Feminist Groups
+## Building Digital Feminist Counterpublics: Community Moderators And the Everyday Politics in Douban Women-Only Groups

-While social media scholars have widely acknowledged that individualized discourses have the potential to promote feminist agendas on social media platforms, few have looked at moderators of online communities, especially in a Chinese context where feminist voices are curtailed by ubiquitous censorship in cyberspace.
-Drawing upon Gamson’s framework of collective identity (1997), this study investigates how volunteer moderators of online feminist communities on Douban, one of the most popular social media sites in China, contribute to collective identity construction and boundary negotiation of their communities.
+This study explores the intersection of feminist counterpublics and content moderation practices.
+It adopts qualitative methods to examine the work of volunteer moderators in online women-only communities on Douban, one of the most popular social media sites in China.
+Female users have built groups for women in a specific profession to exchange information and seek support; others are for women to discuss hobbies such as gaming and literary writing.
+By investigating the daily work of volunteer moderators in these groups, the paper argues that the moderators in the women-only communities have managed to provide their members with valuable feminist counterpublics.
+Through sharing personal experience and discussing seemingly banal topics, the moderators have created a space where group members can engage in everyday politics by participating in counternarratives to address gender inequalities prevalent in society.

-The abstract of this project is accepted by International Communication Association 2023 conference.
+This project has been accepted to the 73rd Annual ICA Conference, 2023.

 ## About Us

-We are: GUO Jingyi, LEI Qinyuan, TANG Ran, TANG Zilu
+We are: GUO Jingyi, HO Jolin Hiu-man, LEI Qinyuan, TANG Ran, TANG Zilu

 Affiliated Organization:  School of Design, Southern University of Science and Technology